openxc/openxc-message-format/README.md

 **id** - the CAN arbitration ID for the request.

-**mode** - the OBD-II mode of the request - 0x1 through 0xf (0x1 through 0xa
+**mode** - the OBD-II mode of the request - 1 through 15 (1 through 9 are the
-    are the standardized modes).
+    standardized modes).

 **pid** - (optional) the PID for the request, if applicable.

 **payload** - (optional) up to 7 bytes of data for the request's payload
     represented as a hexidecimal number in a string.
 Many JSON parser cannot handle 64-bit integers, which is why we are not using a numerical data type.

+**parse_payload** - (optional, false by default) if true, the complete payload in the
+    response message will be parsed as a number and returned in the 'value' field of the response.
+The 'payload' field will be omitted in responses with a 'value'.

+**factor** - (optional, 1.0 by default) if `parse_payload` is true, the value in
+    the payload will be multiplied by this factor before returning.
+The `factor` is applied before the `offset`.

+**offset** - (optional, 0 by default) if `parse_payload` is true, this offset
+    will be added to the value in the payload before returning.
+The `offset` is applied after the `factor`.

 **frequency** - (optional, defaults to 0) The frequency in Hz to send this
     request.
 To send a single request, set this to 0 or leave it out.